Rongbin99/PlanIT-API/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/Rongbin99/PlanIT-API)
 ![GitHub Release](https://img.shields.io/github/v/release/Rongbin99/PlanIT-API?style=flat)

-This [express.js](https://expressjs.com/) backend server responds to API callbacks from the React Native frontend and provides endpoints for trip planning and chat history management.
+This [express.js](https://expressjs.com/) backend server responds to API callbacks from the React Native frontend and provides endpoints for trip planning and chat history management. ***This is a Proof of Concept backend service for PlanIT and should not be used for PROD.***

 > [!NOTE]
 > **React Native Frontend**: The companion mobile app is available at [PlanIT Repository](https://github.com/Rongbin99/PlanIT).
 Refer to its README for setup instructions and API integration details.